A Moreau Envelope Approach for LQR Meta-Policy Estimation: Convergence analysis

 The following corollary shows the iteration complexity of Algorithm~\ref{algo:dis_com} by quantifying the number of outer iterations $\ochorizon$ and the required inner accuracy $\biopt$ to reach a $\epsilon>0$ accuracy in the approximate first-order stationary point. \begin{corollary} Let Assumptions~\ref{assump:persistence},~\ref{assump:cost}, and~\ref{assump:diversity} hold, and the parameters of Algorithm~\ref{algo:dis_com} are set as stated in Theorem~\ref{thm:convergence}.
 Moreover, let $0<\epsilon\leq {1}/({256\smoothME^4(1+72\reg^2)^4})$, total number of iterations $\ochorizon = \bigO{{1}/{\epsilon^2}}$ and the required inner accuracy $\biopt = \bigO{\sqrt{\epsilon}}$.
 Then, the output by Algorithm~\ref{algo:dis_com} is an $\epsilon-$optimal first-order stationary point of~\eqref{eq:melqr}. \end{corollary}

-Corollary~\ref{cor:convergence} shows that as the required accuracy of the optimizer increases (i.e., $\epsilon$ decreases), there is a quadratic increase in the number of outer iterations required, and the required inner accuracy also increases as a square root of the~$\epsilon$.
+Corollary~\ref{cor:convergence} shows that as the required accuracy increases (i.e., $\epsilon$ decreases), there is a quadratic increase in the number of outer iterations required, and the required inner accuracy also increases as~$\sqrt{\epsilon}$.
 Note that the convergence result in \cite{LFT-DZ-JA-HW:24} is up to a non-vanishing constant ball around the optimal solution (\cite[Theorem~3, Theorem~4]{LFT-DZ-JA-HW:24}) while the precision of our method is arbitrary by the precision of the inner optimization problem.